-Similarly, minors should be protected from early exposure via the internet and advertising as well.
+- battles in this realm: Idaho House Bill No. 636 (2010) and No. 205 (2011)) - b.
+Protection from early exposure via internet and advertising - i.
 Internet use has grown increasingly fundamental to the activities of everyday life.
-Because of this, pornography companies have a much greater advantage than tobacco companies ever had.
-Rather than going to a single location and targeting a specific group, pornography companies have the ability to flood the internet with eye-catching images that draw curious individuals in for more.
-Internet platforms are more capable of targeting users based on past searches, but given the fact that people of any age have access to the internet, it is increasingly more difficult to protect children and teens from targeting.
+Pornography companies have a much greater advantage than tobacco companies ever had.
+Rather than going to a single location and targeting a specific group, pornography companies have the ability to flood the internet with eyecatching images that draw curious individuals in for more.
+Internet platforms are more capable of targeting users based on past searches, but given the fact that people of any age have access to the internet, it is increasingly more difficult to protect children and teens from targeting. - 3.
+Ensuring that advertising excludes pornographic material.